How you use D-Mannose as a supplement is very important, so the protocol needs to be precise during a flare-up.

-She took two to three heaped teaspoonfuls of Waterfall D-Mannose every two to three hours for about 15 hours.
-At the end of that day the pain in her kidneys had totally disappeared, and she then went on to normal dose levels of Waterfall D-mannose for a few days.
+She took two and sometimes three heaped teaspoons of D-Mannose every two to three hours for about 15 hours. *At the end of that day the pain in her kidneys had disappeared, and she then went on to normal dose levels of D-Mannose for a few days.
 As with most glyconutrients, taking D-Mannose at much higher than usual levels (and especially combined with the Aloe Vera and garlic) is likely to have a drastic laxative effect.
 Don't stray far from a toilet!

 In the end, it has to be your choice.
 Remember that you should consult your doctor on any important health matters and a kidney infection is exactly that.
 You should consult a qualified medical herbalist for proper guidance on taking any herb such as Aloe Vera.

 We got this message from a sufferer:

 "I've had interstitial cystitis for nine years, with all the worst of the symptoms.
 I've never heard of anyone who had it as bad as me.
 I had all of this incredible pain, and it got to the point where I couldn't even go out of the house. *I was on permanent antibiotics for ages, but they didn't seem to do any good, and I've been probed, prodded, stretched, injected, and flushed out (agonising) so many times that it got to the point where I was living in permanent agony.
 Anyway, my doctor referred me to a new consultant, and after a look through my notes, he casually said, 'I think the best thing we can do is whip your bladder out.'
 I was appalled and just ran out of the office crying.
 When I got home, I started searching online and found this research: